 Valneva Provides Further Update on its COVID-19 Activities

-/EIN News/ -- Saint-Herblain (France), September 26, 2022 – Valneva SE (Nasdaq: VALN; Euronext Paris: VLA), a specialty vaccine company, today announced a further update on its COVID-19 vaccine activities.
+Saint-Herblain (France), September 26, 2022 – Valneva SE VALNVLA, a specialty vaccine company, today announced a further update on its COVID-19 vaccine activities.

 The Company had previously communicated that it would invest in further development of a potential second-generation COVID-19 vaccine only if it received the necessary funding or commitments to such funding during the third quarter of 20221.
 The Company is in active discussions with a prospective partner for potentially funding the development of a second-generation COVID-19 vaccine.
 These ongoing discussions may continue for several months and may not lead to an agreement.